primev/mev-commit/contracts/doc/GasTankDepositor.md

 1. **RPC Service EOA**: A single EOA address managed by the RPC service that receives all gas tank deposits
 2. **Off-Chain Ledger**: The RPC service maintains a ledger tracking each user's custodial balance
-3. **ERC-7702 Delegation**: Users delegate their EOA to the `GasTankManager` contract, enabling smart contract functionality on their EOA address
+3. **ERC-7702 Delegation**: Users delegate their EOA to the `GasTankDepositor` contract, enabling smart contract functionality on their EOA address
 4. **Minimum Deposit**: Immutable minimum amount that must be transferred in each top-up operation

 ### How It Works

 1. **User Authorization** (One-time setup):
-   - User authorizes the `GasTankManager` contract using ERC-7702
+   - User authorizes the `GasTankDepositor` contract using ERC-7702
    - User sends a network transaction to attach the delegation
    - After delegation, the user's EOA can execute contract functions as if it were a smart contract